Courtney Matthews: 2005–06, 2015, 2020

 Months later, Courtney declares her independence and begins a foundation for underprivileged children.
 Jasper "Jax" Jacks signs on to lend credibility to her new endeavor.
 Courtney also takes in a foster child, 17-year-old Diego, who she finds out is the son of weapons dealer Lorenzo Alcazar.
 She tries to protect Diego from the truth but eventually tells him.
 Meanwhile, Jax and Courtney continue to bond.
 Jax bets Courtney $10 million that he can seduce her in three months.
 Courtney accepts, believing beating Jax at his own game will be a breeze.
 Jax proves more difficult to resist than she bargained for.
 The two slowly fall in love and Jax eventually proposes to Courtney.
 A.J. returns to town and announces that his divorce from Courtney was never finalized, but he is presumed dead shortly thereafter.
 Courtney and Jax marry on June 3, 2005, in a ceremony in the park.

 The newlyweds decide to have a surrogate child, as Courtney was left barren from her miscarriage.
 When Jax begins bonding with their surrogate mother, Elizabeth Spencer, it marks the beginning of the demise of their relationship.
 During this time, Courtney finds friendship and solace in Nikolas Cassadine, who is married to Emily Quartermaine, which quickly turns into an adulterous affair.
 Courtney miraculously becomes pregnant.
 Jax changes the DNA results to say he is the father, but Courtney and Nikolas still choose to fight Jax for custody.
 However, Courtney sees Nikolas and his ex-wife Emily together, and she breaks up with Nikolas, thinking that Nikolas and Emily belong together.

 In early January 2006, Courtney leaves town to have her baby in peace.
 She returns in February 2006, and contracts the Encephalitis virus plaguing Port Charles.
 She sees Nikolas, and the two renew their love and get engaged.
 Faced with the choice between her life or her baby's, Courtney chooses her son's life over her own.
 After the birth, Courtney suggests that Jax names the baby John, after his father.
 Jax finally admits to Courtney that Nikolas is the father.
 Though upset with him for lying, she forgives him, and asks to see Nikolas.
 However, Nikolas arrives too late, and Courtney dies before she can tell Nikolas he is the father.
 Jax hides the truth after her death and raises her baby as his own, naming him John Michael Jacks.
 The truth is eventually revealed to Nikolas a few months later by Robin Scorpio, and Nikolas subsequently changes John's name to Spencer Cassadine.

 In May 2015, Courtney appears to her son Spencer to help him realize that he is not disfigured from the fire that injured him months earlier, and to help him to become a better person.
 Before leaving, Courtney assures Spencer that she loves him and that she is always with him.
-In September 2020, Courtney appears as an angel to help her father with passing away.
+In September 2020, Courtney appears as an angel to help her father with dying.